giovanepossebon/appofmylife/README.md

 # AppOfMyLife

-  This was an app created based on the trakt.tv API data
+  This was an app created based on the trakt.tv API data.

+## Instructions

+  You need an account on https://trakt.tv/ to login in this app.
+After creating an account, you just have to login with your account and you will have access to your shows collection, profile, list of series, etc.

 ## Screenshots